content-left-bg.png

 Chapter 5 of the Information Privacy Act 2009 (Qld) allows a person to make a privacy complaint to the Office of the Information Commissioner, provided they have first complained to the department and 45 business days have elapsed without a response, or the response is considered inadequate.

-Complaints about privacy must be managed under the department's Information privacy and right to information procedure, which outlines who must manage these complaints and the timeframe for their completion.
+Complaints about privacy must be managed under the department's Information privacy breach and privacy complaints procedure, which outlines who must manage these complaints and the timeframe for their completion.

 Privacy complaints that are also customer complaints and engage human rights, must also be recorded in accordance with the Customer complaints management procedure and included in departmental reporting.